pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/07_Parent_Class_for_Objects.md

 So this is technically not a dependency injection, but is another way to add your own methods to an object class.

-To do so, definde a `Parent class` in the classes' basic configuration as in the screen below.
+To do so, define a `Parent class` in the classes' basic configuration as in the screen below.
 The class will then extend the given parent class.

 ![Parent Class Configuration](../img/parent-class.png)